-Audubon wire mesh conveyor belts are engineered and manufactured to precision tolerances.
-A few simple precaustions should be followed to insure the long belt life built into them.
+Audubon wire mesh metal conveyor belts are engineered and manufactured to precision tolerances.
+A few simple precautions should be followed to insure the long belt life built into them.

 Align Head, Tail and all pulleys in relation to one another.